mouhany/commerce/README.md

 # Commerce
 ### [Video Demo](https://www.youtube.com/watch?v=CA5mGlBlIX0)
-### Description: An eBay-like e-commerce auction site that will allow users to post auction listings, place bids on listings, comment on those listings, and add listings to a “watchlist.”
-Project built with Django.
+### Description: An eBay-like e-commerce auction site that will allow users to post auction listings, place bids on listings, comment on those listings, and add listings to a “watchlist”.

 # Specification
 1. Log in and register user.